mokranekadri/Bank-account-kata/README.md

 # Bank-account-kata

-### A SpringBoot application offering RestEndpoints in order to interract with a basic bank account
+### A SpringBoot application offering Rest Endpoints in order to interract with a basic bank account

+## Overview:

+### The application allow to have multiple account.
+For each account multiple operation
+### A bank account has a unique identifier.
+It represented by a balance and a list of operations which could be a deposit or a withdrawal.
+### An operation is categorised(deposit or a withdrawal), have an amount, occurence date and a unique Id.
+Each operation is linked to a specific account.

-## This application offers 4 endpoints allowing :
+## This application offers 4 Endpoints allowing:
  1. Deposit of a given amount of money on an account
  ```json
  PUT /api/accounts/{accountId}/deposit
  ```
- payload is as :
+ Payload is as:

  ```json
  {
    "amount":2000
   }
  ```
-  Response preview :
+  Response preview:
   ```json
   {
     "balance": 18080000,